grantm/perl-libxml-by-example/source/basics.rst

     Interstellar
     The Martian

-If we break the example down line-by-line we see that after a standard boilerplate section, the script loads the ``XML::LibXML`` module:

 .. sidebar:: Is XML::LibXML installed?

     If you try running this example script but you don't have the